mar-tina/shadow-render/README.md

     npm install shadow-render
     yarn add shadow-render

-Full transparency: It does use a dependency.
+**_For Full transparency_**: It does use a dependency.
 A package called [uid](https://github.com/lukeed/uid). which is approximately 10 lines of code that was pulled in directly into the source file.

 ### How to use